xan1242/TFEhpLoader/README.md

 ### PSP Note

 If you're using a CFW PSP, please only load the `TF-EhpLoaderBoot.prx` plugin.
 This will properly boostrap `TF-EhpLoader.prx` into the userspace after the game starts.
 (Both `TF-EhpLoaderBoot.prx` and `TF-EhpLoader.prx` must be present!)

+### Loading from UMD

+If you want your EHP files to load from the UMD instead, create a file `UMDLOAD.txt` right next to the plugin.

+The path on UMD should then be: `disc0:/PSP_GAME/USRDIR/ehps`.

+Make sure you create the UMD image with a tool such as UMDGen at least once before replacing any files with other ISO tools.

 ## Compatibility